dmbdesignpdx/flexr/Readme.md

 # Flexr Grid

-Flexr is a responsive grid for modern browsers.
+Flexr is a responsive grid for those who just want a grid.
+Flexr features two types of column-collapsing: Expanding and Shrinking.

-### First Thing's First
+## First Thing's First

 You gotta link Flexr CSS.